w3f/polkadot-wiki/docs/general/polkadotjs.md

 existing accounts and restore accounts (given you have the required information to restore them).

 The extension is a robust key storage tool, i.e. even if you clear the cache of your browser your accounts will be retained.
-Also, the extension recognizes websites that have been flagged for malicious activity.
+The extension will recognize any websites that have been flagged for malicious activity.
 For additional security, the extension will always ask if you want a specific website to access the account information on it.